Bio: David Trobisch, Th.D., Collections Director

 Born and raised in Cameroon, West Africa, as the son of missionaries, Trobisch holds dual citizenship in the United States and Germany.
 Trobisch resides in Springfield, Missouri, and Heidelberg, Germany.

-- Director: The Museum of the Bible Collection, one of the world’s largest private collection of rare biblical texts and artifacts
+- Director: The Museum of the Bible Collections, one of the world's largest private collection of rare biblical texts and artifacts

 - Scholar: Specialist of biblical manuscripts; he taught New Testament Studies at the University of Heidelberg, Yale Divinity School and Bangor Theological Seminary